German spring offensive: Operation Michael

 The German breakthrough had occurred just to the north of the boundary between the French and British armies.
-The French commander-in-chief, General Pétain, sent reinforcements to the sector too slowly in the opinion of the British commander-in-chief, Field Marshal Haig, and the British government, though the historian Elizabeth Greenhalgh disputes this, arguing that Petain sent the six additional divisions quicker than had been arranged with Haig – in 2 days instead of 4 – and arranging for extra divisions several times – 12 divisions on 23 March and 13 on the 25/26 March – before requests came in from Haig.
+The French commander-in-chief, General Philippe Pétain, sent reinforcements to the sector too slowly in the opinion of the British commander-in-chief, Field Marshal Douglas Haig, and the British government, though the historian Elizabeth Greenhalgh disputes this, arguing that Petain sent the six additional divisions quicker than had been arranged with Haig – in 2 days instead of 4 – and arranging for extra divisions several times – 12 divisions on 23 March and 13 on the 25/26 March – before requests came in from Haig.
 The Allies reacted by appointing the French General Ferdinand Foch to coordinate all Allied activity in France, and subsequently as commander-in-chief of all Allied forces everywhere.

 The success of Operation Michael led German infantry to advance too far from its supply bases and railheads.
 The stormtrooper units leading the advance carried supplies for only a few days, to avoid being overburdened, and relied on supplies delivered quickly from the rear.
 The advance was slowed by supply shortages, which gave Allied commanders more time to reinforce the threatened areas and to slow the advance still more.
 German supply difficulties were made worse by the direction of advance, which crossed the wasteland created during the Battle of the Somme in 1916 and by Operation Alberich, the German retirement to the Hindenburg Line from February to March 1917.

 After a few days, the German advance began to falter, as the infantry became exhausted and it became increasingly difficult to move artillery and supplies forward to support them.
 Fresh British and Australian units were moved to the vital rail centre of Amiens and the defence began to stiffen.
 After fruitless attempts to capture Amiens, Ludendorff called off Operation Michael on 5 April.
 By the standards of the time, there had been a substantial advance.
 It was, however, of little value; a Pyrrhic victory in terms of the casualties suffered by the crack troops, as the vital positions of Amiens and Arras remained in Allied hands.
 The newly-won territory would later be difficult to defend against Allied counter-attacks.

 The Allies lost nearly 255,000 men (British, British Empire and French).
 They also lost 1,300 artillery pieces and 200 tanks.
 All of this could be replaced, either from French and British factories or from American manpower.
 German troop losses were 239,000 men, many of them specialist shocktroops (Stoßtruppen) who were irreplaceable.
 In terms of morale, the initial German jubilation at the successful opening of the offensive soon turned to disappointment, as it became clear that the attack had not achieved decisive results.